KHN190/r3d/readme.md

 R3D builds with Tauri, which runs on native webview.

-A game engine serves four purposes: 1. **render**, 2. **script**, 3. **debug**, 4. **build**.
-It may also include an editor.
+A game engine serves four purposes: *render* / *script* / *debug* / *build*.
+It may also include an editor - which you can use code editor in place of a visual one.

-Built with Tauri, it allows R3D to run cross-platform with slightly render efficiency loss compared to Godot, but gives accessibility to any JS runtime (e.g. transformer.js).
-CPU intensive work / OS access can be either written in Rust (e.g. filesystem); or can be done with WASM.
+This allows R3D to run cross-platform with slightly render efficiency loss compared to Godot, which is neglectable, but gives accessibility to any JS runtime (e.g. transformer.js).
+CPU work / OS access can be either written in Rust (e.g. filesystem); or done with WASM.
 Initially I use this for integrating AI models for a project, it forked to be a standalone game engine by itself.

 The build will be [much smaller](https://gethopp.app/blog/tauri-vs-electron) than the bloated Electron, while debug is obvious with any web developer tools - which I believe easier than Godot, Unity and Lua projects.